 Although these course requirements may be completed within two years, most pre-veterinary medicine students complete at least three years of preparatory course work or a bachelor's degree.
-For more information on application requirements, refer to the "College of Veterinary Medicine" section in the Catalog and the current brochure, OSU Veterinary Medicine Admission Requirements.
+For more information on application requirements, refer to the "Center for Veterinary Health Sciences" section in the Catalog and the current brochure, OSU Veterinary Medicine Admission Requirements.
 Students are also encouraged to contact the Office of the Assistant Dean for Academic Programs in the College of Agricultural Sciences and Natural Resources.